kxk-4498/MicroserviceAnomalyDetection/README.md

 Step-by-step instructions to easily deploy kubespray cluster on Cloudlab.

-There is also support for deploying Sockshop microservice application onto the cluster and simulating user activity.
+There is also support for deploying the Sockshop microservice application onto the cluster and simulating user activity.

 ----
 # Instructions